 Contact MPAC: as a first step to resolving assessment concerns, property owners are encouraged to contact MPAC to verify details about their property, ask questions about their current value assessment or request information about other similar properties.

 Request for Reconsideration: there is no charge to file a Request for Reconsideration (RfR) with MPAC.
 If a property, or portion of it, is classified as residential, farm, or managed forest, property taxpayers must first file a RfR with MPAC before being eligible to file an Appeal with the Assessment Review Board (ARB).
-RfR’s must be filed before March 31st of the tax year for which the assessment applies.
+For information on Request for Reconsideration please visit https://www.mpac.ca/en/Forms

 Assessment Review Board Appeal: property taxpayers may also file an appeal with the Assessment Review Board (ARB).
 The ARB is an independent, adjudicative tribunal of the Province of Ontario, reporting through the Ministry of the Attorney General.
 Their main function is to hear appeals from people who believe that properties are incorrectly assessed or classified.